 Feedback and dispute resolution

 The Canadian International School (CIS) adopts a closed loop feedback and complaint management system to gather and address all feedback and/or complaints received from stakeholders (Students, parents and external parties) for continuous improvement.
 In this definition, external parties refers to parents, the public, suppliers and partners.
-Obviously there are many forms of feedback in a school environment and we embrace the open door policy and school culture that has always been typical at CIS.
-The School also seeks feedback formally from Students and parents via surveys each school year.
+Learn more about our feedback and dispute resolution policy and procedures here.

 CIS aims to provide a high standard and quality of service in respect of its programmes of study, services and facilities.
 As part of its commitment to enhancing Student / parent / external parties’ experiences, this policy has been established to deal with feedback, complaints and disputes.
 CIS will respond/acknowledge all feedback and complaints within two (2) working days and will target to resolve the issue within twenty one (21) working days.